cjdbarlow/Part-One/platelets.md

 ##Production
 Platelets are:
-* Anuclear circulating cell bodies, which bud from megakaryotes
+* Anuclear circulating cell bodies, which bud from megakaryocytes
 As the megakaryocyte cell volume increases, the cell membrane invaginates and small platelets bud off.
   * The time from stem cell to platelet is **~10 days**, and is stimulated by **thrombopoietin**
 * New platelets are held in the spleen for 36 hours until they mature

 ##Contents
 * **α-granules**
-  Contain fibronectin, fibrinogen, vWF, PDGF, and thrombospondin, platelet factor 4.
+  Contain fibronectin, fibrinogen, vWF, PDGF, and Thrombospondin, platelet factor 4.
 * **δ-granules**
     Contain 5-HT, ATP, ADP, and Ca<sup>2+</sup>.
 * **Contractile proteins**